MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_process_event_request.md

 ### -param EventData

-TBD - The optional ACXEVENTDATA ACX object that provides information about the event.
+The optional ACXEVENTDATA ACX object that provides information about the event.

 ### -param Request

 A standard WDFREQUEST object.

 For more information about working with WDF request objects, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects) and [wdfrequest.h header](/windows-hardware/drivers/ddi/wdfrequest/).